Natural, Renewable and Biodegradable

 The most reused and recycled fibre in the world

-Natural, renewable and biodegradable, wool is the most reused and recyclable fibre on the planet of the major apparel fibres.
+Wool is the most reused and recyclable fibre on the planet of the major apparel fibres.

 Download the latest sustainability toolkit

 For designers, brands and manufacturers looking for sustainable material solutions, wool is a natural, technical and circular fibre that can be easily integrated into sustainable material strategies.
 Download the Wool: a sustainable solution toolkit to discover how wool aligns to the UN SDGs, is an inherently circular fibre and the latest innovations that reduce the environmental impact of textile manufacture.